A Singapore wealth manager under fire amid crackdown

 He says it conducts extensive due diligence on clients, who, according to press reports, include a member of the Philippines politically powerful Marcos family, a former minister in the Thai cabinet and a hedge fund manager now jailed for insider trading.

-The International Consortium of Investigative Journalists ICIJ.L, which sent the email in March, said the company has 77,000 clients.
+The International Consortium of Investigative Journalists (ICIJ), which sent the email in March, said the company has 77,000 clients.
 Chong declined to comment on specific clients or how many customers the firm had.

 He dismissed the suggestion by the ICIJ, a cross-border network of reporters who collaborate on large-scale investigations, that releasing the information on Portcullis's clients was a vital expose of offshore tax evasion.